Buildings and architecture of Bath: Norman, Medieval, Tudor, and Stuart

 Bath Abbey was founded in 1499 on the site of an 8th-century church.
 The original Anglo-Saxon church was pulled down after 1066, and a grand cathedral dedicated to Saint Peter and Saint Paul was begun on the site by John of Tours, Bishop of Bath and Wells, around 1090; however, only the ambulatory was complete when he died in December 1122.
 The half-finished cathedral was devastated by fire in 1137, but work continued until about 1156; the completed building was approximately 330 ft long.
 By the 15th century, Bath's abbey church was badly dilapidated and in need of repairs.
 Oliver King, Bishop of Bath and Wells, decided in 1500 to rebuild it on a smaller scale.
 It is in a late Perpendicular style with flying buttresses and crocketed pinnacles decorating a crenellated and pierced parapet.
 The new church was completed just a few years before Bath Priory was dissolved in 1539 by Henry VIII.
+James Montague, Bishop of Bath and Wells from 1608, spent considerable sums in restoring Bath Abbey, which was re-roofed at his own expense.
 Major restoration work was carried out by Sir George Gilbert Scott in the 1860s, funded by the rector, Charles Kemble.
 The choir and transepts have a fan vault by Robert and William Vertue, in the 1860s, completing the original roof from 1608.
 The nave was given a matching vault in the 19th century.
 The building is lit by 52 windows.